 Personal Tutors

 On arrival you will be allocated a personal tutor.
-The idea is that they provide a personal contact for you amongst what can otherwise seem a bewildering array of important, imposing and sometimes intimidating people.
+The idea is that they provide a friendly face and personal contact for you, amongst what can sometimes seem a bewildering array of different staff.

-They are someone with whom you can have regular contact and who you are able to ask questions of and discuss problems with; both academic and personal.
+They are someone with whom you can have regular contact, who you ask questions and discuss problems with; both academic and personal.
 Even if they don’t have the answer they are very useful for pointing you in the right direction towards the best people to deal with specific problems.

-The main purposes of a personal tutor are:
+The main purpose of a personal tutor is:

-2. To monitor student progress and pick up problems.
+1. To monitor student progress and pick up problems, which might interfere with progress, whether academic or welfare related.

-3. To be a personal point of contact for the student.
+2. To be a point of contact for the student.

 5. To provide the student with references.

 In reality the level of interest that different tutors take in their charges varies widely.
-Many people in the higher years never see their tutors until something goes wrong.
-By the time you’ve been here a while you are supposed to have developed the initiative to seek out relevant sources of help and information for yourself.
-That said, tutors can be a very useful asset at times, and most are only too willing to help you with any problems you may have if you approach them and ask.
+Most students are required to meet their tutors regularly but this may only be once a year, unless something goes wrong.
+By the time you’ve been here a while you may have found other people to act as mentors or sources of advice and you’ll know how to seek out sources of help and information for yourself.
+That said, tutors can be a very useful asset at times, and most are only too willing to help you with any problems you may have, if you approach them and ask.

 It is worth pointing out that personal tutors are not to be feared.
 It is not a sign of failure to admit you are struggling, and you certainly will not be penalised if you consult a member of staff about a genuine problem.
 Your tutor is there for you, to offer help and guidance where appropriate and help you to troubleshoot problems before they snowball out of control.